 Is there anything that we can do to speed up this gradual process of moderation?
 Well, yes, almost certainly, there is.
 We know that different strains of CoV-2 vary in their virulence.
 A Chinese study (reported in the South China Morning Post) found that the most virulent CoV-2 strains produced 270 times more “daughter” virus particles than the mildest strains.
 If we can hinder the aggressive strains, the milder ones may spread faster and give rise to immunity before the aggressive ones can arrive.

 So track as many people as possible all the time.
 But focus on testing, tracing and isolating people where someone in the chain has a severe illness.
-Don’t worry too much about mild illnesses.
+Don’t worry so much about mild illnesses.

 The TDVT Hypothesis, as explained by my friend Brian.